× ⁝⁝

 Semantic Variability Score

-— modulates diversity of the discourse network how it works?
 The score is calculated based on how modular the structure of the graph is (> 0.4 means the clusters are distinct and separate from one another = multiple perspectives).
 It also takes into account how the most influential nodes are dispersed among those clusters (higher % = lower concentration of power in a particular cluster).

 Actionable Insight: